Workers' Compensation Insurance Calculator

 It may look complicated, but it's just a way for insurers to assign concrete numbers to your business's risks.
 Let's take a look at each one in detail.

-Your workers’ compensation classification rate
+Your workers’ compensation classification rates

 Most states use the standard NCCI system, while 10 states use a modified version.
 Five states use their own method: California, New Jersey, New York, Delaware, and Pennsylvania.
 Learn more about workers’ compensation laws in your state.

-Your experience modification factor (EMF or e-mod)
+Your experience modification rating (EMR or e-mod)

-Your experience modification factor represents your company's history of workers' compensation claims.
+Your experience modification rating represents your company's history of workers' compensation claims.
 It shows insurers whether they can expect your company to make a claim on a workers' compensation policy, based on your track record.

-For example, a company with several workers' comp claims could have a rating of 1.25, while a company with a clean history of claims could earn an EMF of 0.75.
-The lower number results in a lower premium when entered into the formula, which is another good reason to avoid workers' comp claims.
+For example, a company with several workers' comp claims could have a rating of 1.25, while a company with a clean history of claims could earn an EMR of 0.75.
+The lower number results in a lower premium when entered into the formula, which is another good reason to avoid workers' comp insurance claims.

 Your payroll